LSSU Student Handbook

 Anticipations and Expectations of Alumni of Lake Superior State University

 Being an alumna or alumnus of Lake Superior State University is not really about your diploma.
 It is a state of mind.
 It is about that Lake State spirit and attitude.
 The minute you chose to become a part of Lake State’s present by enrolling, you also become a part of our history and of our future.
-The Alumni Association of Lake Superior State University offers several benefits to current students including career and mentoring programs, leadership and organizational training through Student Alumni Involved for Lake State (SAILS) and the opportunity to go to your high school and talk to students about the Lake State experience.
-Your Alumni Association consists of more than 28,000 former students of the Sault Branch of Michigan Tech, Lake Superior State College and LSSU.
+The Alumni Association of Lake Superior State University offers several benefits to current students including career and mentoring programs, leadership and organizational training through Laker Ambassadors and the opportunity to go to your high school and talk to students about the Lake State experience.
+Your Alumni Association consists of more than 30,000 former students of the Sault Branch of Michigan Tech, Lake Superior State College and LSSU.
 Our sole purpose is to strengthen the relationship between the University and our alumni.
 For information about your Alumni Association, call ext.
-6219, email email@example.com or visit the web at alumni.lssu.edu.
-Information about SAILS can be found at www.lssu.edu/sails or by emailing firstname.lastname@example.org.
+6219, email firstname.lastname@example.org or visit the web at alumni.lssu.edu.
 The Lou and Mae Lukenda Alumni House is located on the Ryan Street side of campus, next to the President’s house.
 Feel free to stop by and say “hello”.

 As other members and friends of this University have done before you, it is our expectation and anticipation of our Alumni to: